VishalBhat07/coin-sync/README.md

 ## Credits

-This project was created by [Your Name].
+This project was created by Vishal Bhat.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.